 As a result, a financial review provides limited assurance, while an audit provides a reasonable amount of assurance.

-The outcome of a review can only determine the plausibility a business’ financial statement, determining if financial statements are free from any material misstatements and if they meet generally accepted accounting principles.
+The outcome of a review can only determine the plausibility of a business’ financial statement, determining if financial statements are free from any material misstatements and if they meet generally accepted accounting principles.

 It is commonly thought that a review can be an easy first step for transitioning into an audit in the following year, but this is not always the case.
 A review, instead, carries its own set of benefits.